silvianaho/LectureHallSchedule/worksheets/weekly_report/weekly_report_11.md

 ## What have I done last week

--   Worked on...
--   Worked on...
+-   Planning for CA3
+-   Distribute the workload
--   Changed....
+-

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+-   Getting start with Basic insert API
+-   Building pages for advance data viewer

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.